nielskee/draft-articles/TechnicalHiringPart2.md

 - Remember, this should never be the main event, just the warm-up act.
 Size it appropriately.
-There's an "add to basket" mentality I think some recruiters suffer from when they're creating these tests, but you're not doing your company any favours by making this excessive.
+There's an "add to basket" mentality I think some technical interviewers suffer from when they're creating these tests, but you're not doing your company any favours by making this excessive.
 Be *very* generous on the time allowance - creating a false sense of urgency for the candidate is pointless and counterproductive.

 - Whatever you decide to use as a code challenge, make sure to